 Any SEO consultant can tell you that link building is a tried and tested method of increasing your site's SEO.
 There are both direct and indirect methods to build up links.
-Direct methods include social media marketing, document sharing, guest posts, and so on.
-Indirect link sharing occurs when you share great content on your site and visitors share it around the web as a result.
-Any online marketing agency or marketing company can attest to the power of link building.
+Direct methods include social media marketing, document sharing, guest posts,content development and so on.
+Indirect link sharing occurs when you share great content on your site and visitors share it around to various other web pages, driving web traffic as a result.
+Any marketing agency or marketing company can attest to the power of link building.
 The “link equity” that transfers from these sites to your own site is the link juice.
 Now that we have an understanding of what link juice is, let’s move forward.
 There’s much more to cover.

 There are about a million and one e-commerce stores in existence.
 I think that we can all agree that the e-commerce space is pretty crowded nowadays.
 You need to ask yourself one thing – how can I differentiate my site so that I can provide a unique experience for my customers?
 Just like the step where we discussed site architecture, you’ll want to look at your competitor's sites.
 Look at everything that they’re doing and see what you can change to differentiate your site.
-Perhaps you can change the navigation structure?
+Perhaps you can change the navigational controls?
 How can you go about optimizing your site better?
 Can you add a blog to your site (especially if your competitors don’t have one)?
 Can you make your site more social?
+How can you tweak your current SEO campaign to drive in better results?
+If you were a potential client or customer what would your first impression be of your own site?
 Take notes on action steps that you can do today that will differentiate your site from your competitors.

 Identifying Current Problems

 At this point, you need to audit your e-commerce store to identify problems that need to be fixed.
-When performing SEO audits, there are several crucial areas you’ll want to focus on:
+When performing your audit, there are several crucial areas you’ll want to focus on:

 1) Use tools to hastily find errors

 Online tools are a beautiful thing.
 They allow us to automate tedious and time-consuming tasks that would otherwise eat up the better part of our precious day.
 Try the tool “Screaming Frog” when you’re searching for website errors.
-It will “crawl” your site’s CSS, scripts, content links, and apps with a primary focus on SEO.
-When it’s done, Screaming Frog will generate a report of errors, duplicate pages, missing header, meta tags, redirects, and more.
+Thankfully, you don’t need the aid of web developers to make this tool work.
+It will “crawl” your site’s CSS, scripts, links, and apps with a primary focus on SEO.
+When it’s done, Screaming Frog will generate a report of errors, duplicate pages, missing header, tags, redirects, and more.
 Did I mention that Screaming Frog is free?
 Yes, all of that value for nothing out of pocket.
 You can’t beat a deal like that.

 Here are the most critical errors you’ll want to fix as quickly as possible: